tuuliahy/Cybersecurity/README.md

 **12.11.2024**
 - Watching lecture recording and Tutorial videos in Panopto _2h_
 - Creating a database using Docker _15 min_
-- Doing the task called "The Booking system project → Phase 1" all the way to step 3 (where I actually made already the first a vulnerability) _1h_
+- Doing the task called "The Booking system project → Phase 1" all the way to step 3 (where I actually made already the first a vulnerability test) _1h_
 - Committing files back to GitHub using the terminal _15 min_